GNU Core Utilities: History

+In 1970, in the initial version of Unix, a few commands, written in assembly like cp, chmod, etc have been introduced for the first time.

 In 1990, David MacKenzie announced GNU fileutils.

 In 1991, MacKenzie announced GNU shellutils and GNU textutils.
-Moreover, Jim Meyering became the maintainer of the packages (known now as coreutils) and has remained so since.
+Moreover, Jim Meyering became the maintainer of the packages (known now as Coreutils) and has remained so since.

-In September 2002, the GNU coreutils were created by merging the earlier packages textutils, shellutils, and fileutils, along with some other miscellaneous utilities.
+In September 2002, the GNU Coreutils were created by merging the earlier packages textutils, shellutils, and fileutils, along with some other miscellaneous utilities.

-In July 2007, the license of the GNU coreutils was updated from GPL-2.0-or-later to GPL-3.0-or-later.
+In July 2007, the license of the GNU Coreutils was updated from GPL-2.0-or-later to GPL-3.0-or-later.

-On April 2026, Canonical is planning to replace the standard, C-based coreutils package with one written in Rust in their release of Ubuntu 25.10 and 26.04 LTS.
+In April 2026, Canonical is planning to replace the standard, C-based Coreutils package with the Rust implementation written by the Uutils Project in their release of Ubuntu 25.10 and 26.04 LTS.
 A preview version of the package is currently available, though some complain about performance and security issues.